Creating content for social media is crucial for your brand to stay relevant, but this content must be of consistent quality.

 A piece of bedrock content is a longer piece of content focused on your pillar themes.
 It should be engaging and encourage some kind of conversion, whether that is to buy a piece of jewellery or pick-up the phone and give you a call.
 This larger piece of content can then be the inspiration for many smaller pieces of content, creating a spider web of relevant material (that Google will love).

-Spin off Social Media Posts from Bedrock
+Social Media Content Pillars from Bedrock Content

 The Content Pillar: